open-quantum-safe/oqs-provider/USAGE.md

     openssl x509 -req -in dilithium3_srv.csr -out dilithium3_srv.crt -CA dilithium3_CA.crt -CAkey dilithium3_CA.key -CAcreateserial -days 365

-These examples create QSC dilithium3 keys but the very same commands can be used to create PQ certificates replacing the key type "dilithium" with any of the PQ [signature algorithms supported](README.md#signature-algorithms).
+These examples create QSC dilithium3 keys but the very same commands can be used to create QSC certificates replacing the key type "dilithium3" with any of the QSC [signature algorithms supported](README.md#signature-algorithms).
-Also, any classic signature algorithm like "rsa" may be used.
+Of course, also any classic signature algorithm like "rsa" may be used.

 ### Setting up a (quantum-safe) test server

-Using keys and certificates as created above, a simple server utilizing a PQ/quantum-safe KEM algorithm and certicate can be set up for example by running
+Using keys and certificates as created above, a simple server utilizing a quantum-safe (QSC) KEM algorithm and certicate can be set up for example by running

     openssl s_server -cert dilithium3_srv.crt -key dilithium3_srv.key -www -tls1_3 -groups kyber768:frodo640shake

-Instead of "dilithium3" any [QSC/PQ signature algorithm supported](README.md#signature-algorithms)
+Instead of "dilithium3" any [QSC signature algorithm supported](README.md#signature-algorithms) may be used as well as any classic crypto signature algorithm.
-may be used as well as any classic crypto signature algorithm.
+Instead of "kyber768:frodo640shake" any combination of [QSC KEM algorithm(s)](README.md#kem-algorithms) and classic crypto KEM algorithm(s) may be specified.

 ### Running a client to interact with (quantum-safe) KEM algorithms